faraz455/aws-lambda-ses-email-sender/README.md

 }
 ```

+> ⚠️ **Important**:
+>
+> - Make sure to set `Content-Type: application/json` header when testing via API endpoint
+> - The email address in `to` field must be valid
+> - `SOURCE_EMAIL` must be verified in SES
-> You should receive the email shortly if SES is configured properly and the email is verified.
+> - You should receive the email shortly if SES is configured properly

+#### API Gateway Authorization

+If you've configured API Gateway with IAM authorization:

+1. In Postman, go to the "Authorization" tab
+2. Select "AWS Signature" as the authorization type
+3. Enter your AWS credentials:
+   - AccessKey: Your AWS Access Key ID
+   - SecretKey: Your AWS Secret Access Key

 ---